 Botnet attacks are commonly built by phishing tactics.
 That way, they infect more devices and extend the size of the botnet.

-Additionally, phishing and other methods of social engineering attacks include a botnet that sends emails, posts comments or sends messages on social media acting like people or businesses that the victim trusts.
+Additionally, phishing and other methods of social engineering attacks include a botnet that sends emails, posts comments or sends messages on social media acting like people or businesses that the victim trusts, commonly used to steal your banking details.

 Precisely phishing is hard to defend against because humans easily fall victim to them.